 This undergraduate course introduces students to the nature of human speech production, acoustics, and perception from both a cognitive science and clinical perspective.
 The instructional goals are: (1) To build an integrated understanding of the physiology, acoustics, and perception of speech.
 We will study the vocal tract structures capable of generating and modifying speech signals, and the underlying brain mechanisms responsible for commanding the musculature of the vocal tract.
 We will also study the mechanisms by which listeners map the resulting acoustic signal onto phonological units.
 (2) To explore contemporary theories and experimental investigations of normal and disordered control of the vocal tract in the production of sound segments and syllables.
 (3) To introduce students to state-of-the-art measurement tools for dynamic imaging of speech movements.
 Live demonstrations and mini experiments will provide hands-on training in measuring speech movements and their acoustic correlates, and reinforce fundamental principles about how the sounds of speech are generated.
 (4) To provide intensive training in classifying sound segments and transcribing acoustic data using the International Phonetic Alphabet (IPA).

-Coming Soon: Speech Perception (Course Code and Schedule TBD)
+Motor Control of Speech (Course Code and Schedule TBD)

 Will be offered every year in the spring term.
 Prerequisites: Permission of instructor.
 Masapollo, M.